Background

 • Leamington Central 4*

-• *the numbers will be updated to reflect the number of off-licences in force when the Policy is adopted.
+• *the numbers will be updated to reflect the number of off-licences in force when the Policy is adopted on March 10.

 Club licences one-way door policy